 We mold our personal collection of information into a practical practicum on how to live and die.
 Each day we define and redefine who we are, determine how we will react today, and chart our quest into an uncertain future.” ― Kilroy J. Oldster, Dead Toad Scrolls

 Many people will only find one or two memories in the first few sessions.
 As we spend time on this over the next few months, the number jumps exponentially.
 It is not uncommon for people to end up with hundreds of these positive memory snapshots after three months.

-We find that many positive memories share a common theme, which shows us the things we value.
+Many positive memories share a common theme, which shows us what we perceive as valuable.
 It teaches us how to focus our lives to bring more happiness into our lives.